uchicago-dsi/climate-cabinet-tax-credit-map/scripts/README.md

 - The geometries will be dissolved by the tractId since there would be duplicates appearing from the spatial join.(It's possible that some tracts have multiple overlapping MSA geometries.)
 -The conditions wil be applied for classifying a tract as a low income community and save the final data as a shape file on the disk.

+#### 6. `overlays.py`:
+- Load the datasets and performs intersection overlays, to have the bonus territories that are covered by the Utilites/CoOps.
+- Percentage area of the Utilites/CoOps which is overlapped with the bonus territories is calculated for each overlay.
+- Overlays are saved as shape files on the disk.

+#### 7. `maps.py`:
+- Loads the overlays and the state and county borders shape files.
+- Creates an interactive folium map with all the communities as separate layers ontop of the CoOps/Utilties base layer.
+- Created map will be saved as an HTML on the disk.